 Annotate sources.
 Skim the sources as necessary to write a short paragraph (three or four sentences) summarizing what information can be found in the source and explaining why the source is a credible one.

 Decide on a genre for your summary presentation.
 You may choose to write a summary report of one to two pages that could be read to your audience.
-You may also choose to report your information as a photo essay, powerpoint or prezi, infographic, brochure, or video..We will talk about these genres in class.
+You may also choose to report your information as a photo essay, powerpoint or prezi, infographic, brochure, or video.
+(NOTE: If you do a powerpoint, you should include a voiceover, not just powerpoint slides.)
+I will give some links with info about working with these tools, but given tight time frame of course, you may want to stick with something you are familiar with.
 If you think of another format you’d like to use, please check with me.
 Note that your purpose in this presentation is informational, to provide objective information in an understandable format; use of the first person is not appropriate.
 Your summary should include some specific in-depth info (statistics, research conclusions, etc.) from at least two of the sources in annotated bib, acknowledging the source in the way that is customary for your chosen genre.
 Length should be roughly equivalent to a one to two page report: maybe ten powerpoint slides, six or eight photos, or thirty-seconds to a minute of video.